muskanm07/muskanm07/README.md

 ---

-## Open Source
+## 🌱 Open Source

 [![GSSoC 2026](https://img.shields.io/badge/GirlScript_Summer_of_Code-2026_Contributor-F97316?style=for-the-badge)](https://gssoc.girlscript.tech/)

-Contributing as a frontend developer — component fixes, UI improvements, accessibility work on open-source React projects.
+Contributing as a frontend developer — component fixes, UI improvements, and accessibility work on open-source React projects.

 ---

 <div align="center">

-**If any repo saved you time — a ⭐ takes 2 seconds and means everything to a fresher building in public.**
+**If any repo here saved you time — a ⭐ takes 2 seconds and means a lot to a fresher building in public.**

-Open to frontend roles · Remote · India · Dubai · Anywhere
+📍 Open to frontend roles · Remote · India · International

 </div>